qbouniot/qbouniot-old.github.io/_posts/2020-08-06-access_time.md

 ---
 layout: post
-title: Access time
+title: Computation time
 category: tips
 ---

-## Access time in a list versus in a dict in Python

-### Context : Verify if an element is in a list.
+## Context : Verify if an element is in a list.

 **Naive solution** : `x in L` takes $O(\mid L \mid)$ operations, i.e. it's proportional to the length of L.